HackerEarth/engineering.hackerearth.com/_posts/2017-04-03-streaming-android-apps-via-the-browser.md

 2. **Client(or viewer)**: The program that watches, controls, and interacts with the server.
 The client controls the server.
 3. **Protocol**: The Server and Client talk using the RFB protocol.

 Various implementations for VNC Servers and clients exist.
 Most VNC Servers create their own virtual X Display.
 But we already had that covered by using Xvfb.
-We simply needed to export and existing X Server, which is why we opted for the [x11vnc](https://en.wikipedia.org/wiki/X11vnc) server.
+We simply needed to export an existing X Server, which is why we opted for the [x11vnc](https://en.wikipedia.org/wiki/X11vnc) server.

 Here's how you'd start an x11vnc server pointing to a [DISPLAY](http://gerardnico.com/wiki/linux/display) at :1.